natalieagus/50002/docs/Software/n_virtualmemory.md

 Programs are **loaded** to physical memory **only when we open (run) them**, so that the CPU has *direct access to its instructions* for execution later on.
 The majority of your installed programs that are not opened and not run stays on disk.

 A computer can run many processes at a time, and therefore **all of them have to share** the same physical memory.
 For *ease of execution* and *security*, the burden of process management is passed to a very special program: the OS <span style="color:red; font-weight: bold;">Kernel</span> (details in the next chapter).

+{:.note}
+The implementation of Virtual Memory is a **collaborative** effort between both the operating system (OS) and the hardware.
+The OS is primarily responsible for **managing** virtual memory (defines the policies for memory management), while the hardware, particularly the CPU and the Memory Management Unit (MMU), is responsible for efficiently **executing** virtual memory operations

 ### Process Isolation
 Each process does not know the existence of another process and everything else that lives in the physical memory.
 They don't have to keep track of which addresses in the physical is occupied or free to use, and one process wont be able to corrupt another.